 Checking your business credit reports on a regular basis can help you set your business up to get financing when needed, and better manage and grow your business for the long term.

-Just like an individual credit report assesses your creditworthiness as a consumer, a business credit report shows how your business stands credit-wise.
+Just like an individual credit report assesses your credit as a consumer, a business credit report shows where your business credit stands.